spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 The easiest way to do this is deploy a cluster with a limited number of worker nodes, and then overload them with pods.
 A simple way to do this is deploy a helm3 chart, and then scale up the number of replicas (pods).

-I found that based on a `m5.large` instance type, using a `nginx` deployment, I could deploy 30 pods per worker.
+I found that based on a `m5.large` instance type, using a `nginx` deployment, I could deploy approx 30 pods per worker.
 Lets run through this:

 ```
-$ kubectl get nodes # We only have one node
+$ kubectl get nodes # We only have one node as I deliberatly set the cluster up like this
 NAME                                      STATUS     ROLES    AGE   VERSION
 ip-10-0-1-74.eu-west-1.compute.internal   Ready      <none>   46m   v1.17.11-eks-cfdc40